Skip Ribbon Commands

 How much are the “Erasmus+ Mobility Scholarships”?

 The values of the scholarships vary depending on the host country, and the actual duration (number of days) of the traineeship.
 It should be noted that Erasmus+ scholarships are not maintenance scholarships, but mobility scholarships, which aim solely to offset the difference between the living standards of the home country and the host country.
 Therefore, Erasmus+ Mobility Scholarships are not intended to cover all normal student living expenses, but mostly the additional costs resulting from the completion of a exchange in another country.
-The value of the scholarships is determined annually but you may refer to the reference values in the following
+The value of the scholarships is determined annually but you may refer to the reference values in the following table.

 Can I receive an “Erasmus+ Mobility Scholarship” if I am already the beneficiary of another scholarship?